TabbenBenchmark/tabben/scripts/README.md

 ```shell
 python3 [script name] [destination directory] --source [source directory or url parent]
 ```

-For example, if the raw data is already downloaded in the `data` folder,
+For example, if the raw data is already downloaded in the `data` folder and we're trying to download the
 ```shell
 python3 arcene.py ./ --source ./data
 ```